Best Backpacking Tents of 2024

 Though the Dagger is among the more expensive tents on our list, its ability to pull double-duty as a luxurious backpacking tent or a comfortable car-camping tent makes it a versatile option that’s worth the high price tag.
 Those looking for lightweight livability in a convenient design will find that the NEMO Dagger OSMO 2 is among the best of the best.

-Full Review: NEMO Dagger OSMO 2
+More: NEMO Dagger OSMO 2 Full Review

 MSR FreeLite 2